This Isn’t About Saving Lives, It’s About Money: Pain Patients & The ‘Opioid Crisis’

 Again, If this were about saving human lives, tobacco and alcohol would be outlawed.
 This is about money.
 People are dying because, of course, money is more important than human life and the people who are making the most of it are the people who literally wrote the policy that doesn’t apply to them.

-Update: As of the firs week of May 2023, a CDC-funded study was released regarding the role of certain drugs in the overdose crisis from 2016 to 2021.
+Update: As of the first week of May 2023, a CDC-funded study was released regarding the role of certain drugs in the overdose crisis from 2016 to 2021.
 The study clearly found that oxycodone, previously and continuously labeled by mainstream media as the culprit in the “opioid crisis”, actually had minimal impact on overdoses during the years of the study.
 As most of the chronic pain and patient advocacy community has been saying for years now, the actual culprit in the overdose crisis has been and continues to be illicit fentanyl.
 If you or anyone you know has been unable to access life-saving medicines, please reach out.
 There are community support and legal resources for you.

 --